hull-ships/hull-processor/README.md

   These are log messages that are specific for Processor Connector :
     info :
-      * compute.user.start - logged when a user start being computed
+      * incoming.user.start - logged when a user start being computed
-      * compute.user.computed - logged after successful computing traits about user in user-update
+      * incoming.user.success - logged after successful computing traits about user in user-update
+      * incoming.user.skip - logged if user hasn't been changed at at all.
-      * compute.account.computed - logged after successful computing traits about account in user-update
+      * incoming.account.success - logged after successful computing traits about account in user-update
-      * compute.account.link - logged after successful linking for account
+      * incoming.account.link - logged after successful linking for account
-      * compute.user.error - logged when encountered error during compute operation (sandbox boolean shows if the error occured inside the sandbox code or in the processor code itself)
+      * incoming.user.error - logged when encountered error during compute operation (sandbox boolean shows if the error occured inside the sandbox code or in the processor code itself)
       * compute.console.log - these are additional logs that should be displayed after compute

     error :